neilrhester/academic-kickstart/content/home/slider.md

 [[item]]
   title = "Raceless Genderless Strangers" content = "Moral psychology uses tightly controlled scenarios in which identities of characters are often unspecified or vague.
-Studies using these raceless, genderless strangers highlight the important structural elements of moral acts, but may not generalize to real-world judgments.</br></br>" align = "center"
+Studies using these raceless, genderless strangers highlight the important structural elements of moral acts, but may not generalize to real-world judgments.
+Future work in moral psychology should draw on intersectional theory to capture the nuance of real-world judgments.</br></br>" align = "center"

   overlay_color = "#666"  # An HTML color value.